zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_azure_mssql_mi_arm_template/_index.md

 ## Cluster extensions

-In this scenario, four Azure Arc-enabled Kubernetes cluster extensions were installed:
+In this scenario, two Azure Arc-enabled Kubernetes cluster extensions were installed:

 - _azuremonitor-containers_ - The Azure Monitor Container Insights cluster extension.
 To learn more about it, you can check our Jumpstart ["Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using Kubernetes extensions"](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor_extension/) scenario.